 At least one in every two physicians rely on this application to ensure better care for patients by giving the right information in the most crucial of moments.

 It reviews drug prescription and safety information for the various brands of medication both generic and over the counter.
 It looks out for potentially harmful drug on drug interactions on up-to 30 drugs at a time.

-It also aids in checking authenticity of drugs by identifying imprint codes and physical characteristics.
-Additionally, it accesses timely medical news and research information, and finds providers for consultations and referrals depending on the user’s location.
+It also aids in checking the authenticity of drugs by identifying imprint codes and physical characteristics.
+Additionally, it accesses timely medical news and research information and finds providers for consultations and referrals depending on the user’s location.

-It also has all the latest medical news that are presented in a window that is distraction free.
+It also has all the latest medical news that is presented in a window that is distraction free.
 All these features come in a light-weight interface that is very well organized.
-The pages on drugs, procedures and conditions are very comprehensive and they ensure this application is basically a medical handbook that is way more accessible.
+The pages on drugs, procedures, and conditions are very comprehensive and they ensure this application is basically a medical handbook that is way more accessible.

 The bonus on this app is that it incorporates accredited CME/CE courses, plus it allows the user to save valuable information in the form of news articles and drug and clinical reference articles for future reference.
 If your a nursing student, or an RN, this app should be on your top list of the best apps for nurses.